AliMD/1Repo/CONTRIBUTING.md

-[home]: http://github.com/AliMD/1Reset "Normalize stylus edition (Usable in HTML5 Boilerplate and Bootstrap)"
-[issues]: http://github.com/AliMD/1Reset/issues "Issues · AliMD/1Reset"
+[issues]: http://github.com/AliMD/1Repo/issues "Issues · AliMD/1Reset"
 [support]: http://github.com/AliMD/1Tuts/issues "http://ali.md/ask"

 ## Contributing
-**♥** [this][home] project and want to get involved?
+**♥** This project and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 ### Report issues